yeutterg/CarND-Traffic-Sign-Classifier-P2/writeup.md

 [//]: # (Image References)

-[image1]: ./results/visualization.jpg "Visualization"
+[image1]: ./results/visualization.png "Visualization"
-[image2]: ./results/process1.jpg "Preprocessing result 1"
+[image2]: ./results/process1.png "Preprocessing result 1"
-[image3]: ./results/process2.jpg "Preprocessing result 2"
+[image3]: ./results/process2.png "Preprocessing result 2"
-[image4]: ./results/process3.jpg "Preprocessing result 3"
+[image4]: ./results/process3.png "Preprocessing result 3"
-[image5]: ./results/ext1.jpg "Traffic Sign 1"
+[image5]: ./results/ext1.png "Traffic Sign 1"
-[image6]: ./results/ext2.jpg "Traffic Sign 2"
+[image6]: ./results/ext2.png "Traffic Sign 2"
-[image7]: ./results/ext3.jpg "Traffic Sign 3"
+[image7]: ./results/ext3.png "Traffic Sign 3"
-[image8]: ./results/ext4.jpg "Traffic Sign 4"
+[image8]: ./results/ext4.png "Traffic Sign 4"
-[image9]: ./results/ext5.jpg "Traffic Sign 5"
+[image9]: ./results/ext5.png "Traffic Sign 5"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/yeutterg/CarND-Traffic-Sign-Classifier-P2/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
+#### 1. Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 The code for this step is contained in the "Step 1" section of the Jupyter notebook.
 It is the first code cell of that section.